 Portland-based photographer Brendon Burton sees the signs, too, but he’s looking for a specific species on his road-based safaris.
 On his road trips, Burton began to pull off to capture signage across the United States that caught his eye—mostly the hand-painted, graffitied, dashed-off, the unusually juxtaposed.
-Last month, he has released his first photobook, focused solely on signage: American Poetry.
+His first photobook, released in 2021, focused solely on signage: American Poetry.

 Consisting of signs Burton photographed from 2015 to 2020, American Poetry is a way to explore Trump-era America and increasingly isolated rural communities through the art of their signs.
 Although many of the signs’ messages are clear, others are so decayed or removed from context that they are fragmented into a kind of poetry, or echoes from a sermon.
 “I think some of the very intensely religious signs on display here feel very American to me,” Carroll said of Burton’s photographs.
 “That blend of intense religiosity and a lack of much nuance feels like it lines up with a couple of strains in American religious history.”

 Atlas Obscura spoke to Burton about his photography road trips, how signage changed in 2020, and what signs he was most drawn to.